hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

 Our lens requires a `p a b` to produce a `p s t`.
 When we embed (or compose) the adapter, we're being more specific about that gap.
 We still want to produce a `p s t`, but we don't need a full `p a b` to do so.
-We can build it from a smaller `p c d` computation instead.
+We can build it from a smaller `j :: p c d` computation instead.
 The resulting diagram uses only `Profunctor` and `Cartesian` utilities to be built.
 Those are exactly the constraints required by lens, so we can determine that composing a lens with an adapter results in another lens, as expected.

 ## Discussion